syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 8. Setup is uninstalled.

 	N> * x.x.x.x need to be replaced with the WebKit version installed in your machine.* Above steps applicable from the version 13.2.0.x.

-## Sample Creator

-Sample Creator is provided for the ASP.NET MVC, ASP.NET MVC (Classic), ASP.NET Core and UWP platforms when the MVC Extension setup is installed.
-For more information about how to install Syncfusion Essential Studio MVC Extension setup, see [MVC Extension](http://www.syncfusion.com/kb/2350/how-to-install-syncfusion-essential-studio-mvc-extension-setup).
-Refer [here](https://help.syncfusion.com/extension/) for using the Syncfusion Sample Creator.